The Three Ss

 - Good Sense

 It is closely related to the tenet proposed by Harry Rowsell: 'choosing the right animal for the right reason'.

 Professor Newton did not, to the best of Norecopa's knowledge, herself publish the 3S-tenet.
 The only reference to it of which we are aware, is in the proceedings of an international symposium organised by the Institute of Laboratory Animal Resources (ILAR) in Washington, D.C. in October 1975.

-Norecopa has written a paper about Newton's 3S-tenet, in collaboration with Penny Hawkins, RSPCA:
+Norecopa has written a paper about the three Ss, in collaboration with Penny Hawkins, RSPCA: